AR vs AI Virtual Try-On: Which Technology Actually supports buyer confidence in 2026

 The Two Technologies Reshaping How Shoppers Buy Clothes Online

 In 2026, two distinct technologies are fighting for the same real estate on fashion ecommerce product detail pages: augmented reality try-on (AR) and artificial intelligence model generation (AI).
-Both promise to solve the same fundamental problem — showing shoppers what clothes look like on a human body — but they take radically different approaches, and their impact on conversion rates, return rates, and operational costs varies enormously.
+Both promise to solve the same fundamental problem — showing shoppers what clothes look like on a human body — but they take radically different approaches, and their impact on content performance, return rates, and operational costs varies enormously.

 AR overlays a digital garment onto a live camera feed of the shopper.
 AI generates photorealistic images of clothing on diverse virtual models from a single flat-lay photograph.
 One requires a real-time device camera and shopper engagement at purchase time.
 The other produces a library of model images that can be embedded anywhere in the funnel, from the product listing to email campaigns to social ads.
-Understanding which technology actually converts — and under what conditions — has become a critical decision for fashion brands scaling their ecommerce operations.
+Understanding which technology actually supports sales — and under what conditions — has become a critical decision for fashion brands scaling their ecommerce operations.

 What AR Virtual Try-On Actually Does